Configuring TWCS for IoT Sensor Data Streams in Cassandra 4.x/5.x

 fi

-echo "Initiating incremental repair for $KEYSPACE.$TABLE..."
+echo "Initiating repair for $KEYSPACE.$TABLE..."

 nodetool repair "$KEYSPACE" "$TABLE" -pr

-if [ "$REPAIR_STATUS" -eq 0 ]; then
+if [ "$(nodetool netstats | grep -ci 'repair')" -eq 0 ]; then

-echo "SUCCESS: Repair completed.
+echo "SUCCESS: repair completed.
 No active sessions."

 else

-echo "WARNING: Repair session still active.
+echo "WARNING: repair session still active.
 Monitor with nodetool netstats."

-Expected Output: SUCCESS: Repair completed.
-No active sessions. or ABORT: Compaction queue saturated...
+Expected Output: SUCCESS: repair completed.
+No active sessions. or ABORT: compaction queue saturated....

 | Metric | Threshold | Action |